 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Oxytetracycline Tablets 250 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated August 2009.
+Manufacturer's PIL, Oxytetracycline Tablets 250 mg; Intrapharm Laboratories Limited, The electronic Medicines Compendium.
+Dated February 2018.

 British National Formulary, 78th Edition (Sep 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.